 * Click here for rating key

 House of Blues Restaurant Review: The San Diego House of Blues continues the artistic and philanthropic tradition of its New Orleans, Los Angeles and Las Vegas predecessors.
 Art-lovers will enjoy the array of outsider folk art and SoCal-Mexican murals --- eye candy that enhances the dining experience.
-The primary focus of the menu is Southern, as in lots of shrimp and cheese grits.
-It veers off from traditional recipes with additions like rosemary, salsa or peanut sauce, but there is enough of a New Orleans-theme to make it cohesive.
+The primary focus of the menu is Southern, as in lots of shrimp, cheese grits and meats.
 Pan-seared voodoo shrimp are flavored with a zesty beer-reduction sauce and paired with a moist, sweet square of cornbread.
 Pulled pork sliders, flatbreads and roasted red pepper-infused quesadillas make for good finger foods.
-Andouille and boudin sausages are intensely flavored and nicely offset by mashed potatoes and sweet red pepper relish.
+Andouille and boudin sausages are nicely offset by mashed potatoes and sweet red pepper relish.
 Hearty entrées include St. Louis ribs, buttermilk fried chicken and lobster mac ‘n’ cheese.
-Top dessert honors go to the chocolate-banana bread pudding with Jack Daniels crème anglaise --- always satisfying with a Baileys-spiked coffee.
+Top dessert honors go to the chocolate-banana bread pudding with Jack Daniels crème anglaise, always satisfying with a Baileys-spiked coffee.
 The world-famous Gospel Brunch presents an all-you-can-eat buffet, carving station, Southern specialties and breakfast favorites like fried chicken and waffles.